-The Unesco World Heritage Committee was celebrating its 42nd session in the city of Manama, Bahrain, since last July 24.
+The Unesco World Heritage Committee was celebrating its 42nd session in the city of Manama, Bahrain, in the month of July.

 As a result, it has decided to add 19 new protected sites to the world heritage list.

 The list includes 13 new sites included in the cultural category, 3 in the natural category and 3 in the mixed category.
 An extension of a site already declared a world heritage was also carried out, the Bikin River Valley in Russia, to which a larger protected area was added.

 - Archaeological Border complex of Hedeby and the Danevirke, Germany

 Hedeby is a site that shows vestiges of an old emporium showing streets, buildings, cemeteries and even a port, all built during the first century of our era and the beginning of the second.
 It is surrounded by the Danevirke, a line of fortifications.

 The large amount of archaeological material and its excellent conservation make it the ideal place to know and understand the evolution of Europe in the Viking era.

 Its construction began in 1028 and reflects the art and architecture of the Middle Ages.
 The Romanesque structure of the cathedral, flanked by two Gothic choirs, shows a transition between the end of the Romanesque style and the beginning of the Gothic.

 - Caliphate City of Medina Azahara, Spain

 Archaeological site with vestiges of a palatial city, where streets, bridges, hydraulic systems, as well as buildings and decorative elements stand out.